Regis College Post Traditional Programs

 For graduate directed study, students share the responsibility for course design with a faculty advisor at Regis University, as well as an outside expert who serves as a course consultant.
 Plans for course study are formalized in a Learning Contract.
 The Learning Contract is similar to a course syllabus, and includes clear statements of course objectives, required learning activities and method of evaluation.
 This option is reserved for MA students on degree plans prior to catalog year 2019.

 In addition to completing courses in the classroom or online, students may complete a course through an independent study format if a required course is not offered and the student would have no other course option available.
 In most cases, students will complete the same assignments – with a few revisions – as students in a classroom-based course.
 Each course will be taken in an eight-week format.
-Instructors will be chosen from the affiliate faculty within the School for Professional Advancement.
+Instructors will be chosen from the affiliate faculty within Regis College.

 Students spend approximately 45 clock hours per credit on each course, including planning time, meetings with their instructor, and doing the course work.
 For a three-semester hour course completed during an eight-week academic period, this would constitute a minimum of 17 to 20 hours each week.
 Selected courses are offered on the semester calendar.